webmiddle/webmiddle/packages/webmiddle-service-jsonselect-to-virtual/README.md

 The following values can be specified as child in the virtual schema, as they will be **processed** in the same way of CheerioToVirtual:

--   Any element that can be **evaluated** by means of webmiddle.evaluate function.
+-   Any element that can be **evaluated** by means of the webmiddle.evaluate function.

 -   **virtual**